 This is how the NEPSE index is calculated.

-If you want to use advanced stok calculator that calculates broker bills, WACC and WACC remarks to update in Mero Share, visit Share Calculator.
+If you want to use an advanced stock calculator that calculates broker bills and WACC, visit Share Calculator.